Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **Pro Tip:**  Before wrestling a bug for hours,  **`print()` your variables like a detective interrogating a suspect.** You'll be surprised how often the culprit confesses its value right then and there.
-(Saves you from building a whole interrogation room of debugging tools...unless that's your thing.)
+- **Pro Tip:**  Before wrestling with a bug for hours,  **Google it first.** (Seriously, even seasoned pros do this.
+We're not wizards, we're just better at Googling our wizardry.)
+You'll save time, hair, and maybe even your sanity.
+Plus, you'll learn someone else already suffered the same fate – and that's oddly comforting.

 ---

-### 📅 Last Updated: 2025-03-29 16:19
+### 📅 Last Updated: 2025-03-30 01:27

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!